BabylonJS/Documentation/content/How_To/GUI/Gui3D.md

 The `HolographicSlate` is used to display content.
 It can be dragged around, rotated and scaled.
 With 1 pointer you have to use the handles to rotate and scale the slate, with 2 pointers you can pinch and twist the title bar to rotate and scale.

-As in the `TouchHolographicButton`, use the `imageUrl` property to change the content of the slate.
+The `HolographicSlate` hosts an `AdvancedDynamicTexture` to display content, simply set the `content` property to a `Control` or collection of `Control`s to adjust what is displayed.
+It also has an adjustable title bar at the top that can display a title by setting the `title` property.

 ```javascript
 // Create the 3D UI manager